NAME

 vsearch-fastx_filter(1)).

-The output is a tab-separated table written to --output.
-Each row
+The output is a space-aligned table written to --output, preceded by a

 To illustrate with the default cutoffs (--length_cutoffs 50,*,50 and